 Q. How deep is the cenote?

 A. To capture the jaw-dropping optical effects here it’s highly recommended that you bring a camera.
-Ko’ox will even provide you with a Go Pro so you can capture your experience properly!
+Ko’ox will even provide you with a Go Pro, which you should request prior to your dive and thus capture your experience properly!